angular/angular/aio/content/guide/router.md

-Although the admin dashboard `RouterLink` is an empty path route in the `AdminComponent`, it is considered a match to any route within the admin feature area.
+Although the admin dashboard `RouterLink` only contains a relative slash without an additional URL segment, it is considered a match to any route within the admin feature area.
 You only want the `Dashboard` link to be active when the user visits that route.
-Adding an additional binding to the `Dashboard` routerLink, `[routerLinkActiveOptions]="{ exact: true }"`, marks the `./` link as active when the user navigates to the `/admin` URL and not when navigating to any of the child routes.
+Adding an additional binding to the `Dashboard` routerLink,`[routerLinkActiveOptions]="{ exact: true }"`, marks the `./` link as active when the user navigates to the `/admin` URL and not when navigating to any of the child routes.

 </div>